 - Plant pot / Box

-- If you are building a bee hotel from scratch, start by building a basic box.
+- If you are building a bee hive from scratch, start by building a basic box.

 - Cut four sides out of decking timber